 The deletion will take place after a period of six months, subject to a justified revocation by the applicant, so that we can answer any follow-up questions to the application and meet our obligations under the Equal Treatment Act.
 Invoices for any reimbursement of travel expenses are archived in accordance with tax regulations.

-As part of the application, we offer applicants the opportunity to be included in our “talent pool” for a period of two years on the basis of consent within the meaning of Art.
+As part of the application, we offer applicants the opportunity to be included in our “talent pool” for a period of one year on the basis of consent within the meaning of Art.
 6 (1) (b) and Art.
 7 GDPR.

 The application documents in the talent pool will only be processed in the context of future job advertisements and the search for employees and will be destroyed at the latest on expiry of the deadline.
 Applicants are informed that their consent to inclusion in the talent pool is voluntary, has no influence on the current application procedure and they can revoke this consent at any time for the future and declare their objection within the meaning of Art.
 21 GDPR.